manassaloi/manassaloi.github.io/_posts/2021-12-30-year-retrospective-2021.markdown

 - Could have bought more crypto, but getting my HDFC UPI blocked due to P2P transactions scared me and I did not bother post that.
 Mostly lazyness on my part.
 - Met a lot of interesting people.
 - Got deep into the crypto rabbithole.
 Wrote 10+ posts on web3.
-- For the longest time I was worried about money.
-Growing middle class does it to you.
-You feel that there is no safety net.
-You are one recession away from becoming jobless and eventually homeless.
-I have not had a really close relationship with my family and hence I could never rely on them in case things did not work out for me.
-Ever since I was a kid, I have been obssessed about reaching a stage in life where I don't have to worry about money anymore.
-I had a number in my head.
-I hit that last year.
-Since then I have been pretty relaxed about gifting things to family, picking the tab when I go out with my friends, even splurging on things if I feel like.
-- A lot of my money habits are still linked to that old mental state of fear and loss aversion.
+- A lot of my money habits are tied to loss aversion.
 Something I will be working on in the future.
 - Started tracking my daily habits far more aggressively this year.
 I am not getting any younger.
 Health has the biggest correlation to happiness and I need to take it seriously.
 - Plan to travel more in 2022 if possible.
 - I will continue taking personal training for the things I want to get better at.
 - Seeing so many friends move abroad, Europe and US, did make me think a lot about my career and life choices; about whether I am making the right decision to stay back here.
-I spent a lot of mental energy on figuring out what I really want out of my life; whether I can get it while living in India.
+I spent a lot of mental energy on figuring out what I really want out of my life, whether I can get it while living in India.
 I don't want to make decisions based on FOMO.
 - I love learning new things.
 I get excited whenever I do a new course and learn some new skill.
 I am planning to do a lot more courses in 2022.
 - I spent way more time shitposting on Twitter than I intended.
 Failure to cut down my Twitter has been one of the biggest failures of 2021.
 - I loved tracking my monthly highlights this year.
 It is the best way of me remembering what happened during 2021.
 The highlights I put also implicitly shows what I care about the most.